tannewt/wa-law.org/site/org/the_arc_of_king_county/README.md

 ## [HB 1905](/bill/2023-24/hb/1905/) - Including protected classes in the Washington equal pay and opportunities act. 👍1

+## [HB 1914](/bill/2023-24/hb/1914/) - Improving the education of students with varying abilities by enhancing special education services.   ❓1
+* ❓💵 Ramona Hattendorf

 ## [HB 1916](/bill/2023-24/hb/1916/) - Concerning funding for the early support for infants and toddlers program. 👍1

 ## [HB 1945](/bill/2023-24/hb/1945/) - Streamlining and enhancing program access for persons eligible for food assistance. 👍1